 When retrofitting older rental properties, the most effective improvements depend on the building type, construction method, and existing energy performance.
 Older rental properties were built with very different construction methods and materials than today’s energy-efficient homes.
 Common issues include:

-While the challenges can seem daunting, with the right advice, tailored solutions and careful planning, even hard-to-treat homes can achieve meaningful efficiency improvements.
+While the challenges can seem daunting, with the right advice, tailored solutions and careful planning, even hard-to-treat homes could achieve meaningful efficiency improvements.

 Retrofit Solutions for Retrofitting Older Rental Properties